Everything you need to know about the telescope fish

-- Vegetable rich foods due to their tiny little stomach
+- Foods rich in vegetables due to their small small stomach

-You can buy and raise a variety of fish in your own home following the proper regulations, but the telescope goldfish is a special genus due to its physical appearance.
-There are several variants within its species, but the most seen is the black one, for this reason, it has been called Moorish fish or dragon eyes.
+There are a variety of fish that you can buy and raise them in your own home following the proper regulations, but the telescope fish is a special genus due to its physical appearance.
+There are several variants within its species but the most seen is black, for this reason it has been called Moorish or black fish.
 It is characterized by having a round body, double fins and bulging eyes.

-This species can live up to 5 or 10 years, but it is important to follow a series of care and attention to preserve its existence.
-The first thing you should do is place the aquarium in a place where the light does not reach so much, this type of fish is very sensitive to irradiation so that for a long time exposed it can develop eye fungus, and over time it can lose vision completely.
+This species can live up to 5 or 10 years, but to preserve its existence it is important to follow a series of attentions and care.
+The first thing you should do is place the aquarium in a place where light does not reach so much, this type of fish is very sensitive to irradiation so that a long time exposed can develop fungi in the eyes and over time can lose vision completely.

-The utmost care must be taken with the water placed on it as telescope goldfish do not resist significant temperature changes.
-The idea is to fill the aquarium with warm water in this way; you will not need to use a thermostat to regulate the temperature every time you change it.
+The greatest care must be taken with the water that is placed on it since the telescope fish do not resist significant changes in temperature.
+The idea is to fill the aquarium with warm water in this way you will not need to use any thermostat for the regularization of the temperature every time you change it.

-A more natural habitat shouldn’t carry it with sharp or large objects, the telescope goldfish has poor vision and can collide with them.
-Neither should you put a too extensive filter to form strong currents of water since this species is not a very good swimmer.
-Otherwise, it can swallow it, ending its life.
+For a more natural habitat it is convenient not to load it with sharp or large objects, the telescope fish has little vision and can collide with them.
+Nor should you put a filter too extensive that forms strong water currents since this species is not very good swimmer, otherwise it can swallow it ending its life.

 Basic care you need

-The best thing you can do to keep your fish healthy and develop correctly is to place natural plants inside the aquarium that may be able to control the nitrogen inside it.
-The advantage of using plants is that they are flexible, allow the fish to swim without any problem and do not cause damage when hitting them.
-As for food, the correct thing to do is to give them special products in small quantities due to their low digestive capacity.
+The best thing you can do to keep your fish healthy and develop properly is to place natural plants inside the aquarium that may be able to control the nitrogen within it.
+The advantage of using plants is that they are flexible, allow the fish to swim without any problems and do not cause damage when hitting them.
+As for food, the right thing to do is to give them special products in small quantities due to their low digestive capacity.

-The telescope goldfish, also known as dragon eyes or Moorish fish, lives in fresh water and requires special care.
+The telescope fish, also known as dragon eyes or Moorish fish, lives in fresh water and requires special care.
 One of these fundamental cares focuses on food.
-It is important to know what they eat and how to feed them?
-To avoid damaging them.
+It is important to know what they eat and how to give them to them? to avoid damaging them.

-Caring for a telescope goldfish starts from knowing how to feed it special food for its gender.
-The first thing to know is that the ration should not be abused between times.
-Generally, these fish eat all kinds of food that is entered into the aquarium; however, their stomach capacity is low, so they can quickly become ill with an infection.
+Caring for a telescope fish starts from knowing how to give it the special food for its genus.
+The first thing to know is that you should not abuse the ration between times.
+Usually these fish eat all kinds of food that is entered into the aquarium, however their stomach capacity is low so they can get sick from infection quickly.

-It is recommended to give several doses a day.
-Generally, four will be more than enough.
-It should be remembered that telescope goldfish are omnivorous, but it is better to give them a food that contains a high concentration of vegetables, or, failing that, that is totally vegetable.
-It should be noted that the more years they have, the less they consume.
+It is recommended to give several shots a day, usually 4 will be more than enough.
+It should be remembered that telescope fish are omnivores, but it is better to give them food that contains a high concentration of vegetables, or failing that, that is totally vegetable.
+It should be noted that the more years they have, the less amount they consume.

 The rich and varied diet is the key to their growth and reproduction.
-When they are fed with harmful products, they suffer health problems that focus on the swim bladder, which is the most vulnerable part of this type of fish.
+When fed with harmful products they suffer health problems that focus on the swim bladder which is the most vulnerable part in this type of fish.

-When this species is alone, its appetite is minimal; the reason is evidenced in the little stimulated activity that it has and the lack of chemical secretions that is caused when it finds a mate to reproduce.
-Therefore, the diet is also related to the amount of fish that are around it.
+When this species is alone its appetite is minimal, the reason is evidenced in the little incentivized activity it has and the lack of chemical secretions that is caused when it finds a partner to reproduce.
+Therefore, feeding is also related to the number of fish around it.

-One detail that should be clarified is that on several occasions the diet is not that it is not to your liking, it often happens that the change of aquarium can confuse you, so you must give it time to acclimatize to its new home.
+A detail that should be clarified is that on several occasions the food is not that it is not to your liking, it usually happens that the change of aquarium can confuse you so you should be given time to acclimate to your new home.

-Being an omnivorous fish, it can eat almost everything, from vegetables to animals.
-When it is with other animals, it can eat fewer amounts, so it is recommended to throw food at short distances and in distraction from other fish.
+Being an omnivorous fish it can eat almost everything, from vegetables to animals.
+When he is with other animals he can ingest fewer amounts, so it is recommended to throw the food at short distances and in distraction from the other fish.
 You will perfectly eat foods such as: